Wild and Native Bees

 Honey bees are amazing creatures and a wonder to behold.
 In addition to producing cherished honey, wax and other products, they are also our prime insect crop pollinators.
 No other bee is as adaptable for on-demand pollination as the honey bee and much of our agricultural system depends on them.

 But the honey bee is not alone and is actually just one in over 20,000 described bee species in the world, over 4,000 in North America, and over 600 in Oregon.
-The honey bee is a non-native that first came to the Americas in the early 1600’s.
-There is some debate on whether honey bees negatively impact native bee populations, but research into this is not entirely conclusive.
-This paper has an excellent summary on current findings.
+The honey bee is a non-native that first came to the Americas in the early 1600’s with European settlers.

 While the honey bee plays a huge role in crop pollination, native and wild bees are also significant contributors.
 The Alkali bee and a leafcutter bee are primary pollinators of alfalfa seed in the Pacific Northwest, bumble bees play a significant role in blueberry and cranberry pollination, and numerous native bees (including masons) are important supplementary pollinators of fruit and seed vegetable crops.

 The vast majority of bees in the world live solitary lives and make no honey (~77%).
 Others (~10%) are social or cooperative and may create small seasonal stores of nectar and pollen, but do not horde large food stores like honey bees.
-Interestingly, the remaining (~13%) bee species are so-called cuckoo bees as they make a living by having their offspring raised in the nests of other bees.
+Interestingly, the remaining (~13%) bee species are so-called cuckoo bees because they have their offspring raised in the nests of other bees.

 There is growing interest to better appreciate our “forgotten pollinators”, to recognize their importance in the natural world, to comprehend their contributions, and do more to safeguard their future.
-Listed below are people and organizations making a difference in our understanding of these important creatures.
+Listed below are people and organizations making a difference in this regard.

 The Quest To Find Every Kind Of Bee In Oregon